Alaricdragon/Starlords_Temp/README.md

   * "playerTournamentVictoryDedicated": always returns false, if: not at a feast, or the player has not won the tournament there. if set to true, the player must has already dedicated there victory at the tournament. if set to false, the player must have not already dedicated there victory at the tournament
   * "tournamentDedicatedToLord": always returns false if: not at a feast. if set to true, the lord must be the one the tournament is dedicated to. if set to false, the lord must not be the one the tournament is dedicated to
   * "feastIsHostingWedding": if set to true, the lord must both be at a feast, and there must be a wedding being hosted there. if set to faslse, the lord must be at a feast, and a wedding must not be hosted there.
+  * "isWeddingTarget": always reutrns false if not at a feast, or feast is not hosting a wedding. if set to false, the lord no must be being married at this feast. if set to true, the lord be getting married this feast.
   * "firstMeeting": if set to true, this must be your first time meeting this starlord. if set to false, you must have met this starlord before.
   * "lordsInFeast": always returns false if: not at a feast. is the number of lords that must be at the current feast to meet requirements. set between a "min" and "max" value. range should be at least 0
   * "hasProfessedAdmirationThisFeast": always returns false if: not at a feast. if set to false, you must have not professed admiration this feast to meet requirements. if set to true, you must have already professed admiration this feast to meet requirements.